mist64/cbmbus_doc/7 JiffyDOS.md

 ![](docs/cbmbus/jiffydos-load-escape.png =601x167)

 * The device signals that data is ready (!EOI) and the protocol switches to byte receive mode.
-* After a certain number of bytes, byte receive mode switches back to escape mode.
+* After a certain number of bytes, the device makes both peers switch back to escape mode.
 * This can be repeated an arbitrary number of times.
 * As soon as end of the file has been reached, or if there was an error, the device signals EOI.